 Ivy Geranium Care

 Ivy geraniums have somewhat different cultural needs than the more prevalent zonal geraniums grown so widely as bedding plants.
-Ivy geraniums like milder temps than zonal geraniums, and if they are grown in conditions warmer than 85 degrees, they will require a partial shade location.
-And ivy geraniums require more consistent moisture than zonal geraniums, which are often quite tolerant of dry, blazing conditions.
+Ivy geraniums prefer milder temperatures than zonal geraniums, and if they are grown in conditions warmer than 85 degrees Fahrenheit, they require a partial shade location.
+In addition, ivy geraniums require more consistent moisture than zonal geraniums, which are often quite tolerant of dry, blazing conditions.

 Beyond this, ivy geraniums are very easy to grow and have few problems.
 The long repeating bloom period makes them a favorite wherever lots of color is wanted in a cascading, trailing plant.

 Full sun is necessary for good leaf color and flower production.
 Partial sun can help plants cope in regions with high summer temperatures, but four to six hours is best for ample blooming.

 A loam or sandy loam provides the drainage and root aeration that ivy geraniums need.
 A rich soil is not as important as loose, well-drained soil.
 Potted plants do well in standard commercial potting mix; some growers like to mix in additional sand or perlite.
 Ivy geraniums like relatively neutral soil pH from 7.0 to 7.5.